shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 [titleEn]: <>(Writing your own app)
-[metaDescriptionEn]: <>(This is a guide about the basic information about apps - the base you need to know when developing them.)
+[metaDescriptionEn]: <>(Here you can learn about how to write a first app)
+[hash]: <>(article:app_write_own)

-As we read everything about the base of
+As we read everything about the app system in theory, lets look at it in the form of a tutorial.
+In this article, we got you covered!

 ## Own implementation outside of shopware

-### Template
+// TBA

 ## First steps in app